orlando-rodriguez/publicPong/drills/version-1/README.md

 1. Using the included `app.js` file, make a `GET` request using the fetch API to the URL `https://quiet-bayou-99554.herokuapp.com/api/v1/contacts`.

 Once you have the data, add the following elements to the page.
-(Note: the styles are done for you.)
+Please note that the styles are done for you. 😀
 * An `li` for each character that includes:
   * An `img` tag that renders the character's image
   * A `span` tag that displays the character's name and phone number